 Financial Planner Salary

 The Occupational Employment and Wages report of the US Bureau of Labor Statistics revealed that personal financial advisors received a mean annual wage of $99,920 in May 2013.
 This is much higher than financial analysts who got $91,620 and insurance underwriters who were paid $70,110.
 Those connected with financial services companies usually get bonuses in addition to their salary.
 Those who are self-employed or work for financial investment or planning firms earn their keep by charging a certain percentage of the assets of the clients that they handle.
-In addition, they may also charge a fee per hour when they give advice or charge fees for every transaction made.
+They may also charge a fee per hour when they give advice or charge fees for every transaction made.
 They may also get commissions for the financial products that they sell.

 Financial Planner Career Outlook